Health and Safety Representatives

 Training is also important, for a HSR to be fully competent, plus able to issue a ‘Provisional Improvement Notice’ or ‘cease unsafe work’ order they must have completed training under NZQA unit standard 29315.
 This training is offered by many organisations across New Zealand including Site Safe.
 The act allows for up to two days' paid leave a year to undertake health and safety training (this allowance increases based on the number of employees).

 The end result

-Having a competent HSR means a business can work towards a safer and healthier workplace.
+Having a competent HSC means a business can work towards a safer and healthier workplace.
 This makes workers happier and more engaged which increases productivity and also reduces costs as the hazards and risks in the workplace are actively managed.